Pilot for Anti-Racism Research

 1. Team composition:

-• The team should include a UCSF PI(s) as well as substantively include community stakeholders, some of which may also serve as a multi-PI; If using a multi-PI structure, a UCSF PI will serve as the contact PI;
+• The team must include at least one UCSF PI as well as substantively include community partners, some of which may also serve as a multi-PI; If using a multi-PI structure, a UCSF PI will serve as the contact PI;

-• The quality and potential of the applicant and the project team to successfully complete the proposed specific aims of the proposed project.
+• The quality and potential of the applicant and the project team to successfully complete the proposed specific aims of the proposed project should be addressed.

 2. Quality of the proposed project:

-• For the Research project grant, the specific aims should be well-described and address a research question using an anti-racist framework.
-The methods and approach should be well-conceived and described.
+• For the Research project grant, the specific aims should be well-described and address a research question using a named and described anti-racism framework.
+The methods and approach should be well-conceived and described with a clear connection to the anti-racism framework.
 The feasibility of successfully achieving the proposed project aims in one year should be addressed.

-1. Potential impact and significance of project: The potential of the proposed project to lead to clear and actionable next-steps through the lens of anti-racism and racial equity should be described.
+1. Potential impact and significance of the project: The potential of the proposed project to lead to clear and actionable next steps through the lens of anti-racism and racial equity should be described.

 In addition, the following specific evaluation criteria will be considered:

-1. Priority will be given to PIs who have been historically excluded in healthcare, medicine, and public health research (Under-Represented Investigators (URI)), as defined by the UCSF Office of Diversity and Oureach (https://diversity.ucsf.edu/programs-resources/urm-definition);
+1. Priority will be given to PIs who have been historically excluded in healthcare, medicine, and public health research (Under-Represented Investigators (URI)), as defined by the UCSF Office of Diversity and Outreach (https://diversity.ucsf.edu/programs-resources/urm-definition);

 Selection of Awardees